-Sourcing their fish from the Honolulu Fish Auction, Nico’s offers a variety of fresh seafood for a moderate price.
-Providing outdoor seating with ocean views of the harbor, this place comes well-recommended, having won awards as Honolulu’s best seafood eatery several years in a row.
-Nico’s has also been featured on the Food Network show “Diners, Drive-Ins and Dives” with Guy Fieri.
-Whether you want a poke bowl, swordfish, seared ahi, or one of the gourmet Hawaiian plate lunches, Nico’s is definitely a restaurant to prioritize.
+Sourcing their fish from the Honolulu Fish Auction, Nico’s offers fresh seafood at affordable prices.
+Providing outdoor seating with harbor views, this place comes well-recommended.
+This is because it has won awards as Honolulu’s best seafood eatery several years in a row.
+Even the Food Network show, Diners, Drive-Ins and Dives, has featured Nico’s.
+So whether you want poke, seared ahi or Hawaiian plate lunch, Nico’s is definitely a must-try.

 Helena’ Hawaiian Food

-Uncle Clay’s House of Pure Aloha is a family-owned favorite, and multiple-award-winning “treat shop” where everyone is welcomed in true Hawaiian spirit.
-Here you can meet Uncle Clay himself and try tangy or sweet shaved ice options in a variety of tropical flavors.
+This is a family-owned favorite and multiple-award-winning treat shop.
+When arriving, you will be welcomed in true Hawaiian spirit.
+Here, you can even meet Uncle Clay himself.
+And then try tangy or sweet shave ice options in a variety of tropical flavors.

-The Yatiaimura Quality Food Court in Shirokiya at the Ala Moana Center, is a must-see.
-We recommend stopping by Meika Plaza for a vast assay of fruit-based Japanese sweets and European-inspired donuts and pastries.
+This food court in Shirokiya at the Ala Moana Center is a must-see.
+While you are here, we recommend stopping by Meika Plaza.
+Then you can choose from vast assay of fruit-based Japanese sweets and European-inspired donuts and pastries.

-JJ Bistro and French Pastry is a place you don’t want to miss if you have an incurable chocolate craving.
-You might consider the favorite Frou Frou au Chocolat, or the chocolate lilikoi concoction, a chocolate fruit basket and chocolate banana confit.
+This s a place you don’t want to miss if you have an incurable chocolate craving.
+You might consider the favorite Frou Frou au Chocolat.
+You can even try the chocolate lilikoi concoction, chocolate fruit basket or chocolate banana confit.
 Either way, you will be sure to leave completely satisfied.